Fluency Timed Reading

 Timed Reading Scoring

 - Count the total words the student reads in one minute using the words-per-line totals listed in the margin.
-This is the student's words-per-minute reading rate.
-Mark this on the chart at the bottom, along with the date of the reading.
+This is the student's words-per-minute (WPM) rate.
+Write this in the chart at the bottom, along with the date of the reading.

 - Count the number of errors (slashes).
-Record the number in the "errors" box under 1 if this is the first reading, 2 if it is the second reading, and so on.
+Record the number in the "Errors" line for the read.

-- Subtract the number of errors from the total number of words read to find the number of correct words read.
+- Subtract the number of errors from the total number of words read to find the words correct per minute (WCPM).

-- Divide the number of correct words by the total words read and multiply this result by 100.
-This is the student's accuracy percentage.
+- Divide the words correct per minute (WCPM) by the words per minute (WPM) and multiply this result by 100.
+This is the student's Accuracy/Reading Rate percentage.

 - Record this number in the box.

-After about four to six readings, students should reach the target words-per-minute standard for their grade level with an accuracy rate of 90 to 95 percent.
+After about four to six readings, students should reach the target words correct-per-minute (WCPM) standard for their grade level with an Accuracy/Reading Rate of 90 to 95 percent.

 60 6 = 54